axelriet/LwMQ.net/docs/guide/index.rst

 that needs to be transferred, all with the least possible impact on performance.

-Depending on the data link speed and congestions, it is often advantageous to use some CPU time to compress/decompress data and reduce the bandwith requirements for improved overall throughput.
+Depending on the data link speed and congestions, it is sometimes advantageous to use some CPU time to compress/decompress data and reduce the bandwith requirements for improved overall throughput.